Iron Deficiency and Fertility

 Need Help Improving Iron Deficiency and Fertility?

 Maintaining adequate iron stores seems like such a basic and simple process.
 However, when iron is out of balance, it truly is able to completely transform our fertility.
 If you have been trying to conceive with no luck, you are on an IUI/IVF waiting list, or you are simply thinking about getting pregnant, it’s time to optimize your iron levels!
 Not only can inadequate iron prevent ovulation, but it can also make eggs unviable, prevent proper placental development, and increase the chances of miscarriage and preterm birth.
-If you would like to learn more about iron deficiency and fertility, and what more YOU can do, Awaken Life is here and happy to help!
+If you would like to learn more about iron deficiency and fertility, and what more YOU can do, I am here for you and happy to help!

 With love and in health,